 If performance appraisals were themselves subject of a performance appraisal, they would be fired on the spot, for complete lack of results.

 — Jurgen Appelo (@jurgenappelo) 29 Novembre 2013

 Assuming that it should be measured at all, individual performance always ends up being measured on a subjective basis.
-Everywhere I saw it measured, I regularly saw rational and objective criteria being spoiled by subjective and personal judgement.
-Let me be clear: I am not saying it was sistematically intentionally spoiled by evil managers.
-I am just saying that even the best intentions of the mildest person fail to deliver a good evaluation if they are just driven by an evaluation grid, no matter how sophisticated the grid.
+Everywhere I saw it measured, I regularly saw rational and objective criteria being spoiled by subjective and personal judgment.
+Let me be clear: I am not saying evil managers systematically and intentionally spoiled it.
+I am just saying that even the best intentions of the mildest person fail to deliver a good evaluation if they are just driven by an evaluation grid, no matter how sophisticated the grid is.